 While the advertisement of substances is a problem across social media platforms, the Coalition is focusing on Facebook because of its strategic position.
 For Facebook to address this issue would not only have an impact that all of the platforms under the Facebook umbrella (like Instagram), it would also influence other social media companies to look into their own policies.

-With a focus on changing the targeting of these messages, we are creating HOPE to:
+With a focus on changing the targeting of these messages, HOPE exists to:

 • To hold Facebook and other online platforms accountable for the advertising users receive, as well as the protections that exist for young users (under 21)